Becoming a CFA® Charterholder

 The CFAI review procedure might take up to ten business days to complete.
 Your application will also be examined by the local society to which you applied, which might take up to a month.
 When everything is completed, you will get an email confirming that your application evaluation is complete.

-Read more about CFA
+Read more about the CFA Exam

 Want to know whether having a CFA certificate will help your career?
 Here’s all you need to know about the different career prospects with CFA to get started right away.